xbbatingkay-hub/camia-BatingkayOlympia/README.md

 tycoon game made in python with tkinter, this is for school project thing

-Current Features (as of v0.2.1):
+Current Features (as of v0.3):

 Shop GUI

 Upgrade GUI

-Slot machine
+Enhance GUI

 Save System (with JSON Files)

 Fixes:

-Fixed gambling just not working

-Fixed upgrades only upgrading one generator
+GUI overhaul

 In development: